TypeStrong/ts-loader/README.md

 This will ensure that the plugin checks for both syntactic errors (eg `const array = [{} {}];`) and semantic errors (eg `const x: number = '1';`).
 By default the plugin only checks for semantic errors (as when used with ts-loader in `transpileOnly` mode, ts-loader will still report syntactic errors).

 Also, if you are using `thread-loader` in watch mode, remember to set `poolTimeout: Infinity` so workers don't die.

+#### resolveModuleName and resolveTypeReferenceDirective:

+These options should be functions which will be used to resolve the import statements and the `<reference types="...">` directives instead of the default TypeScript implementation.
+It's not intended that these will typically be used by a user of `ts-loader` - they exist to facilitate functionality such as [Yarn Plug’n’Play](https://yarnpkg.com/en/docs/pnp).

 #### getCustomTransformers _( (program: Program) => { before?: TransformerFactory<SourceFile>[]; after?: TransformerFactory<SourceFile>[]; } )_